datastructures-js/heap/README.md

 ### constructor

 #### Heap
-constructor requires a comparator function that tells the heap when to swap values.
+constructor requires a compare function that tells the heap when to swap values.
 Function works similar to javascript sort callback, bigger than 0, means, swap elements.

 ##### TS
 ```ts